JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Background and Related Work

-\textbf{Message Selection: Deciding What to Transmit.} This line of research aims to prune the information sent by agents, assuming that not all data is equally valuable.
-Early work like When2com~\cite{liu2020when2com} employed a graph neural network with a handshake mechanism to select which agents to communicate with, performing a coarse, agent-level selection.
+\textbf{Message Selection.} This line of research aims to prune the information sent by agents, assuming that not all data is equally valuable.
+Early work like When2com~\cite{liu2020when2com} employed a GNN to select which agents to communicate with, performing a coarse, agent-level selection.
 However, as V2X communication primarily relies on wireless broadcast rather than direct pairwise communications~\cite{FCC_DSRC,CV2X_ETSI_EN_303_613}, optimizing communication graphs does not save bandwidth in practice.
-A more fine-grained approach was introduced by Where2comm~\cite{hu2022where2comm}, which has become the \textit{de facto} canonical baseline for communication-efficient CP.
-The idea is to generate a spatial confidence map by applying the \textit{detector head} on each agent's local feature.
+A more fine-grained approach was introduced by Where2comm~\cite{hu2022where2comm}, which has become the \textit{de facto} canonical baseline for communication-efficient CP, which generate a spatial confidence map by applying the \textit{detector head} on each agent's local feature.
 This map serves as a heuristic to identify `perceptually critical' regions for transmission, which achieves region-level sparsity, reducing bandwidth compared to sending dense feature maps.
-More recent work followed the same idea (\eg~\cite{xu2025cosdh} further considered intermediate-late hybrid fusion).
-However, these methods still rely on heuristic utility proxies, which may not be optimal for the final CP task.
-They also lack explicit mechanisms to suppress redundant information from multiple collaborators with overlapping observations, resulting in a \textit{non-scalable, linear} increase of communication cost with respect to the number of agents.
+Follow-up work extends this idea with spatiotemporal fusion~\cite{tang2025cost} or intermediate-late hybrid fusion~\cite{xu2025cosdh}.
+However, these methods rely on local detection confidence that may not correlate well with the final CP accuracy and lack mechanisms to suppress inter-agent redundancy, resulting in $\mathcal{O}(N)$ communication scaling.
+Prior attempts at redundancy reduction either use geometry-based heuristics that ignore semantics~\cite{zhang2021emp, autocast,wang2024edge,yu2023flow} or mutual information metrics that are computationally impractical~\cite{su2024makes,wei2025infocom}.

-Nevertheless, quantifying and minimizing inter-agent redundancy is a challenging problem.
-Prior CP schemes that consider redundancy reduction suffer from various limitations.
-For example, a few early fusion based CP methods adopt geometry-based heuristics (\eg each agent responsible for partitioned areas that are closest to itself)~\cite{zhang2021emp, autocast,wang2024edge,yu2023flow}, which ignore sensory data content and semantics (\eg occlusion), leading to potentially inaccurate results.
-Also, intermediate fusion-based CP methods that adopt mutual information-based metrics for redundancy reduction are computationally impractical with limited samples~\cite{su2024makes}.\looseness=-1